muneebazam/uw-network-protocols/Go-Back-N Protocol/README.md

 Compiling and Setup
 -------------------

-The sender and receiver applications that I have created can both be compiled by running the 'make' command.
+The sender and receiver applications can both be compiled via the 'make' command.

 To start the sender application simply run the sender script by typing ./sender.sh in the command line and passing the receiver address, port, request code and message.